 - Installed software, drivers, signed drivers, startup programs, and services.

-Within the System Information Tools drop-down-menu, you'll be able to access many other helpful Windows utilities as shown below.
+Within early versions of the System Information Tools drop-down-menu, you'll be able to access other helpful Windows utilities as shown below.

-- Tool used by Technicians and Engineers to take a snap shot of your computer to help better trouble shoot and diagnose your computer.
+Windows Report Tool - Tool used by technicians and engineers to take a snap shot of your computer to help better troubleshoot and diagnose your computer.

-Update Wizard Uninstall - When Updating through Microsoft's Update wizard to get new files or drivers use this utility to convert back to the original files if the Update did not complete successfully or caused further issues.
+Update Wizard Uninstall - When updating through Microsoft's update wizard, use this utility to convert back to the previous system files.
+Taking this action can help if the update did not complete successfully or caused unforseen issues.

 System File Checker - Tool used to check the integrity of your hard drive if a file is found to be missing or corrupt it can be restored by this tool.

-Automatic Skip Driver Agent - Searches the hard drive for ASD (Automatic Start Drivers) that have prevented the computer from loading up the previous time and has the capability of disabling those drivers.
+Automatic Skip Driver Agent - Searches the hard drive for ASD (automatic start drivers) that prevented the computer from starting and optionally disables those drivers.

 Dr. Watson - Diagnostic tool used to stay resident in your memory if it detects a problem or your computer causes a fault Dr. Watson will appear on the screen with a resolution to the problem.